vongostev/markdoc/README.md

 ## Notes

-Script has only been tested with Python 3.4 on Ubuntu.
+Script has been tested with Python 3.4 on Ubuntu and with Python 3.8 on Windows 10.